 In some cases, customers do not have the right to a legal cancellation period.
 You must state this clearly when making a sale.
 A legal cancellation period does not apply, for instance:

-• if you have customised goods for the customer
+• if you made a customised product for the customer

 • if the goods are likely to deteriorate quickly, such as perishables